CHE-Monash/Myeloma-Model/README.md

 From LoT 3 onwards, all patients receive the 'other' category.
 It is not possible to simulate the impact of chemotherapy regimens not included in the model without restimating risk equations on individual patient-level data.

-Please contact adam.irving@monash.edu with queries related to using the model, or if you find any bugs in the code.

 **Risk Equations**

 The EpiMAP Myeloma model contains 28 risk equations estimated using the Myeloma and Related Diseases Registry: